mrkline/cs559-project3/README.md

   using shaders as a screen-wide post-process.
 Deferred shading has the following advantages over forward shading:

     - Lighting calculations are not spent on occluded pixels

     - Lights can be added to the scene without the need for additional transform and rasterization passes, allowing deferred rendering to quickly handle many more light sources than forward shading.

     - For point and spot lights, stencil operations can be used to perform lighting calculations only on pixels affected by the light, further speeding up lighting passes.

   It also has the following disadvantages over forward shading:

     - Because it stores screen-size intermediate textures, the memory overhead for deferred shading is massive.
 Even our demo with a resolution of 1024x768 requires several megabytes of texture data.

     - Issues related to the accuracy of the depth buffer in forward shading are exacerbated in deferred shading, since 3D position for each pixel is often recalculated using the depth buffer in order to avoid having to save pixel position as an intermediate.

     - Deferred shading has even more problems with transparent objects than forward shading, since lighting is calculated based only on the closest pixels to the camera in the scene.
 Deferred systems usually get around this problem by using traditional forward shading techniques for transparent objects.

   Our deferred shading technique uses MRT (see below) to store the following information at each pixel (all textures are 8-bit per channel RGBA textures):

     - One texture stores colors unaffected by dynamic lighting (such as emissive light and skybox colors).

     - One texture uses the first three channels to store view space normals.
       The fourth channel stores normalized depth, interpolating between the near to far clip planes.

     - One texture stores the color to be used in dynamic lighting in the first three channels and a specular coefficient in the fourth.
 Ambient, diffuse, and specular lighting is all supported.

   See View Controls for information on viewing the intermediates in real time.
   Deferred shading is a complex system since it essentially replaces the entire lighting pipeline provided by OpenGL.
 Most of the technical features listed below are used by our deferred shading system.
+Currently only directional lights are supported (see Planned Features for details).

 - Shader support: Our project features full vertex and fragment shader support.
   Deferred shading depends heavily on shaders, but using shaders also gives us